 One of my favourite stories growing up was about a poor old woman making Rusty Nail Soup – sometimes it’s called stone soup.
 When I tell my children or family this story they look at me in confusion. (that blank but polite look I often get).

 I believe that it is an old Nordic folk-story, and as I remember it the woman is very poor and offers to make soup, but has no ingredients.
 She starts the soup by making a broth with a rusty nail or a stone.
-As she is making the broth she convinces the villagers that it would be much better if she had a carrot, an onion and so on, until she has the ingredients for a delicious soup.
+The broth, she says is so delicious.
+As she is making the broth she convinces each villager that it would be much better if she had a carrot, an onion, a potato and so on, until she has the ingredients for a delicious soup.
+The soup smells more appealing with each new ingredient, and the villagers become more involved and intrigued.
 The key is the woman’s ability to sell concept of the soup as a delicious creation and her flexibility of creating something with what she had.

 During these days of isolating, we might be tempted to make extravagant dishes and try new recipes as we have been doing at my house.
 However, we are often missing some key ingredients.
 Substitutions from the pantry are always OK with me.
 It’s a much better idea than going to the grocery store for some obscure ingredient when we should be staying at home.